aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 ./workshop-remote-peer/stop-remote-fabric-setup.sh
 ```

+If you do not run the statement above, you may still have load balancers in your AWS account.
+Use the EC2 console to
+find the NLBs or ELBs created for use by Hyperledger, and delete them.
+You'll also need to delete the associated
+Target Groups, which can also be found in the EC2 console.

 Delete the ec2-cmd-client CloudFormation stack, to remove your EFS and bastion EC2 instance.

 Don't forget to remove your EKS cluster.
 Instructions can be found here: